When I first started my business over a decade ago, I used my personal cell phone. But the problems quickly became obvious.

 However, Dialpad’s customer support is only offered through a chatbot system.
 This can be frustrating for fixing complex issues.

-• It has powerful AI features, with particularly good voice transcription.
+- It has powerful AI features, with great voice transcription.

 Dialpad pricing: Dialpad pricing starts at $15 per month per user.
 You can also purchase addons separately, such as conference room lines, virtual faxes, and additional local, international, or toll-free numbers.

-I appreciate that you can add local, toll-free, and international company phone numbers right from the admin dashboard, making it easy to manage your numbers all in one place.
+I appreciate that you can add local, toll-free, and international company phone numbers right from the admin dashboard.
+This makes it super easy to manage your numbers all in one place.

 I also like that it comes with tons of advanced features, such as a virtual receptionist, call screening, click-to-dial, AI virtual assistant, and more.